Leaving Courthézon, driving north on the Route de la Plaine, you will find yourself climbing a gradual incline. An

 The estate is 25 hectares in size with 3 ha in Châteauneuf-du-Pape in the lieu-dits of Le Crau, La Guigasse and Saintes Vierges.
 All are sandy terroirs.
-The Grenache found in these sites was planted in 1929 or in 1942 while the Mourvedre is a relatively recent addition, having been planted by Jacques in 1967.
-The have a 1.5 hectare plot of Grenache and Mourvedre, planted on clay limestone soil and located just outside the appellation of Châteauneuf du Pape in the lieu-dit of Clos de Grenadiers The Grenache dates to 1925 and they are the oldest vines that the family owns.
-In 1969 Jacques planted Mourvedre and Grenache to supplement these old vines so it now totals 7 hectares.
-From this site the family makes their Côtes-du-Rhône Villages.
-In Plan de Dieu they have a newly acquired plot of 70-90 year old Grenache, Mourvedre, Cinsault and Syrah grown on gravelly red clay soils.
-Finally there are 10 hectares of Grenache, Cinsault and Carignan, also on clay limestone soils and quite near the cellars of Mourre du Tendre.
+The Grenache found in these sites was planted in 1929 or 1942, while the Mourvèdre is a relatively recent addition, having been planted by Jacques in 1967.
+They have a 1.5-hectare plot of Grenache and Mourvèdre, planted on a clay-limestone soil and located just outside the appellation of Châteauneuf du Pape in the lieu-dit of Clos de Grenadiers.
+The Grenache dates to 1925, and they are the oldest vines that the family owns.
+In 1969 Jacques planted Mourvèdre and Grenache to supplement these old vines, now totaling 7 hectares.
+From this site, the family makes their Côtes-du-Rhône Villages.
+In Plan de Dieu, they have a newly acquired plot of 70-90-year-old Grenache, Mourvèdre, Cinsault, and Syrah grown on gravelly red clay soils.
+Finally, there are 10 hectares of Grenache, Cinsault, and Carignan, also on clay-limestone soils and quite near the cellars of Mourre du Tendre.
 These vines are the source of their Côtes-du-Rhône.

 Farming at Mourre du Tendre is minimalist and traditional.
-Everything is done by hand and the family has never used pesticides in their vineyards.
-The harvest is conducted in several passes and the grapes are carefully sorted when they reach the cellar.
-The Paumel family makes powerful and traditional wines and the fruit is not destemmed, fermentations occur spontaneously after a short semi-carbonic maceration, and the elevage is quite long – averaging about three years in a combination of concrete tanks and foudre.
-The resulting wines are charming, bold and structured with much more in common with Barolo and Barbaresco than most anything else you will find in the region.
-Needless to say they age beautifully and gracefully, even the Côtes-du-Rhône.
+Everything is done by hand, and the family has never used pesticides in their vineyards.
+The harvest is conducted in several passes, and the grapes are carefully sorted when they reach the cellar.
+The Paumel family makes powerful and traditional wines.
+The fruit is not destemmed, fermentations occur spontaneously after a short semi-carbonic maceration, and the elevage is quite long – averaging about three years in a combination of concrete tanks and foudre.
+The resulting wines are charming, bold, and structured, with much more in common with Barolo and Barbaresco than most anything else you will find in the region.
+Needless to say, they age beautifully and gracefully, even the Côtes-du-Rhône.
 Sadly we only receive tiny quantities.
 If only we knew whether Jacques or Josephine had the more generous ledger…Close